m-wojnar/reinforced-lib/docs/source/index.rst

 observations from the environment as input, updates the state of the agent, and returns the next action proposed by the agent.
 The last two methods are used to persist the state of the agent by storing it in memory.

-The extensions Module
+The extensions module
 ~~~~~~~~~~~~~~~~~~~~~

 The Extensions module consists of containers with domain-specific knowledge and ensures the proper use of universal agents
 implemented in **Reinforced-lib**.
 If a specific problem is implemented in the form of an extension, the module infers and
 provides the appropriate data to the agent, and at the same time requires adequate, corresponding values from the user.

-The agents Module
+The agents module
 ~~~~~~~~~~~~~~~~~

 The Agents module is a collection of universal algorithms, which are called "agents" in RL community.
 Each agent has